-The air is heavy with perfume and the bluebells are at their peak flowering right now in these top 5 places to see Bluebell Woods in England!
+When the bluebells are at their peak flowering season, the air is heavy with perfume and the sight of massed flowers is heavenly – here are the top 5 places to see Bluebell Woods in England!

 A sea of cobalt, violet, blue or purple, often set against the fresh green of new Spring foliage including the lime green beech leaves.
 However you describe this natural phenomenon, Spring is the time to get out walking through England’s woodlands.

-I can never get enough of photographing Bluebell Woods so I hope you enjoy my photos!
+I can never get enough of photographing Bluebell Woods so I hope you enjoy my pictures of bluebells!

 Dockey Wood, Hertfordshire